 An alternate reality enthusiast that has liked Virtual Reality since playing Dactyl Nightmare in an arcade in the early 1990s.
 It’s true, I bought a Nintendo Virtual Boy and although extremely disappointed I still had hope for VR because of reading about the prototypes of the Sega VR and the Atari Jaguar VR.
 Later on I ended up with an Forte VFX-1 which started to show the potential for the technology but was obviously not quite ready for prime time yet.
 I played around with phone VR for a while but still wanted something more immersive.
 Fast forward to the present with all the excellent VR options available and I remain very excited about how far it all has come along.

-I wanted to make a VR news aggregation site that only had big news on it.
-I have found that there is a lot of duplication between technical and VR websites on their VR information, a lot of click-bait VR articles, and a lot of articles with just a couple quotes that are ultimately just indirect links to the real story.
+I wanted to make a VR news aggregation site with only the most interesting and relevant industry related news on it each day instead of a information overload or underload.
+I have found that there is a lot of duplication between technical and VR websites on their VR information, click-bait VR articles, and articles with just a couple quotes that are ultimately just indirect links to the real story.
 I’m already reading all the news I can find anyways and I always appreciate good aggregation of news for the sake of efficiency.
 I also like writing about my own VR gear and games so I just bring the best of it all into one location.

 I’m currently running a computer I built from scratch with: